UCSF Presidential Chair Award

 - Funds may be used to reimburse a Visiting title for one round-trip airline ticket on the condition that they are also employed for an equivalent of full-time service for a minimum of 1 quarter (10 weeks) [APM 230].
 This service (i.e., 400 hours) could be accumulated over multiple visits.

-- All expenditures should follow the terms and conditions of the Presidential Chair Award and applicable University policies.
-Information provided under Resources (including the UCSF Presidential Chair Award - Policy and Budget Guide).
+- All expenditures should follow the terms and conditions of the Presidential Chair Award, as outlined in the policy and budget guide.

 - Host Department(s) Responsibilities